 - 1. Assets, which have to be purchased, should be approved in the budget. - 2.
-Incase it is not budgeted; rationale / justification for urgency of such purchase has to be given. - 3.
-Three quotations to be obtained from different vendors to ensure cost effectiveness and utility for value above than Rs.
-5,000/- (cost benefit analysis). - 4.
+In case it is not budgeted; rationale / justification for urgency of such purchase has to be given. - 3.
+Quotations are to be obtained from different vendors to ensure cost effectiveness and utility for value (cost benefit analysis). - 4.
 Identification of vendors from whom to purchase and its terms of reference such as payment terms, delivery details, guarantee period, services available, AMC etc. - 5.
-Proper authorization/approval for purchase from Governing Body - 6.
-After purchase/installation, proper identification mark (asset number) should be put on the asset by the finance department.
+Proper authorization / approval for purchase from Governing Body - 6.
+After purchase / installation, proper identification mark (asset number) should be put on the asset by the finance department.